(b. 1991 Singapore, lives and works in New York City)

 Art Gallery of New South Wales

-Neon Parc, Cologne, Germany
+Neon Parc, Cologne

 Neon Parc, Melbourne